incoresemi/river_core/docs/source/test_list.rst

     generator: <name of the generator plugin used to generate this test>
     march: <the march argument to be supplied to the compiler>
     mabi: <the mabi argument to be supplied to the compiler>
+    compile_macros: <list of strings indicating compile time macros that need to be enabled>

 .. note:: While we capture the ISA, it may seem redundant to capture the march and mabi.
 However, the tests can be generated to check a subset features like